Manufactured by cpap.com.

 If the paper filter has a tab, fold it facing out of the machine for easy removal.
 The foam filter is inserted into the filter area after the paper filter is installed.
 The foam filter will catch the larger dirt particles first.

 If you are using a two colored filter, the colored side faces out as shown in the image below.

-Disposable fine filters should be discarded as soon as they become discolored or at least every 30 days.
+Disposable fine filters and bacteria filters should be discarded as soon as they become discolored or at least every 30 days.

 If you live in a house with pets or smoke, you may need to replace the filters more often.

 - Foam filters are designed to collect larger dirt particles and animal fur.
 If two filters are used in a machine, the foam filter should be on the outside.

 An example of a reusable foam filter is shown below.

 - What are disposable fine filters?